martin41goudxpw/notes/README.md

 # 2023-11-28
 - "Programming wisdom for today: Write code that is clear and easy to understand, not just for yourself but for others who may need to read or modify it in the future.
 Use meaningful variable names, add comments to explain complex logic, and break down large functions into smaller, more manageable ones.
 Remember that code is read much more often than it is written, so invest time in making it readable and maintainable."

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or input.
+It serves as a reminder to continually adapt and improve our programming skills to stay ahead in this race.